 Chrissy Carroll is a vibrant Registered Dietitian blogger and social media enthusiast.
 On her blog, Snacking in Sneakers, she shares posts about balancing food, fun, and fitness.
-Much of her content is centered on running and triathlon – including training tips and meals for active women – as Chrissy is a marathoner and triathlete herself, as well as a USAT Level I Triathlon Coach.
+Much of her content is centered on running and triathlon – including training tips and meals for active women – as Chrissy is a marathoner and triathlete herself, as well as a USAT Level I Triathlon Coach and RRCA Certified Running Coach.
 Combining her professional and personal passions, she authored “Eat to Peak: Sports Nutrition for Runners and Triathletes.”

 Chrissy holds a Bachelors of Nutrition Science from Boston University and a Masters of Public Health Nutrition from the University of Massachusetts Amherst.
 In addition to the certifications mentioned above, she is also an ACSM Certified Personal Trainer.
 She currently resides in central Massachusetts with her husband and son.

 Let’s be honest, you probably don’t want to sit here and read paragraphs about my education & credentials, right?
 Right.
 So, here’s a much more exciting list of 22 random fun facts about yours truly…

 1. I grew up in Wappingers Falls, New York, which seems to only be known in the news for the Tawana Brawley case and a recent cocaine bust.
 I swear, it really was a very nice & quiet town.

 2. I’m addicted to Blistex chapstick.
 I am super hesitant to use another brand, and even within the Blistex line, I can only use the regular medicated dark green label or the lighter green medicated mint.
 Case in point…

 3. I’ve only been in the hospital once in my life, which was for food poisoning from a salmonella outbreak in peanut butter back in 2007.
 It took about 5 years for me to actually eat peanut butter again.